joomla/Manual/docs/general-concepts/mail.md

 Once you have created your mail template an administrator can edit it, using the functionality within the administrator Mail Templates area.

-An administrator can change the text of the email subject and body, and where the tag fields which you defined should appear.
+An administrator can change the text of the email subject and body, where the tag fields which you defined should appear, and attachments which should be added (from a folder outside the Joomla-owned folders, if this option is set).

+The HTML body (if set) is shown only if the Mail Templates configuration option Mail Format includes HTML.

+If the Mail Templates configuration option Per Template Mail Settings is set then you an administrator can set further options via the Options tab (when editing a mail template).

-Although you define the email subject and body as a language constant, when the template is displayed those language constants are translated, and shown in a specific language.
+Although when you create a mail template you define the email subject and body as a language constant, when the template is displayed those language constants are translated, and shown in a specific language.

 If an administrator changes and saves a template, then it is stored in the `#__mail_templates` database table